 The watch that did have the GPS activated has marked 10.51 kilometers.
 500 meters less than the Garmin 220 that has measured distance only through the internal accelerometer.
 It is an error lower than 5%, so the first impression is positive.
 But let's compare data obtained between the two to see what the evolution has been.

 Before going in with the cold numbers, comment on the conditions of the race.
 I went out looking to complete 11 or 12 kilometres at an average pace of 4:50.
-I started well, but as the minutes went by the air began to blow, with a lot of These days you run and run, and you don't seem to move.
-I guess some of you have already "enjoyed" it yourselves and you know how they are.
-You start well but as you run, the fatigue comes much sooner and you slow down.
-And you can see that clearly in the graph.
-In blue the rhythms marked by Forerunner 920xt with GPS activated, in orange those of Forerunner 220 through the internal accelerometer.
+I started well, but as the minutes went by the air began to blow, with a lot of strength.
+One of those days that you run and run, and it seems that you do not move.
+I guess you have already "enjoyed" some of these days and you know how they are.
+You start well but as you run, fatigue comes much earlier and you slow down.
+And that can be clearly seen in the graph.
+In blue the rhythms marked by the Forerunner 920xt with GPS activated, in orange those of the Forerunner 220 through the internal accelerometer.